 -

-The Metro 2, Credit Reporting Resource Guide is an in-depth document
+The Metro 2® Credit Reporting Resource Guide is a comprehensive

 -